This post has been updated as of June 2019

 Using consumer behavioral data and other data points will help to create segmented and targeted lists for your clients.
 The more high-quality data you have, the more personalized and engaging you can be in your email campaigns.

-2. Creating segmented lists of your clients’ subscribers
+2. Create segmented lists of your clients’ subscribers

 3. Get personal with your clients’ audiences

 Another way to make sure that email stays personalized and relevant is by creating an email preference center.
-Here you can make sure that your clients’ subscribers tell your client what they are most interested in and how many emails they would like to see in their inbox.
+Here, you can make sure that your clients’ subscribers tell your client what they’re most interested in and how many emails they’d like to see in their inbox.
 Following their preferences can lead to higher engagement and customer loyalty.